Note: Just as this post went live, we got in the Nikon version of this same lens. It is available to rent here.

 - This lens is heavy (28.9 oz) but the front element is shielded by the built-in metal hood.
 Add a filter for extra protection.

 - When pointing this lens downward, the metal slip-on cap falls right now.
 Watch out for this when renting!

 - Pay attention to your posture when shooting with this lens.
 Any shift in one direction or another could mean the difference between a distortion-free shot and a skewed one.
 You may not notice these slight distortions until you get the images on your computer.

-- This is a manual-focus only lens.
-If you don’t have pilot eyes, consider also renting a camera with Live View to help ensure that your shot is sharp.
-Full frame cameras with Live View include the 5D Mark II, Mark III, and the 1D X.
+- This is a manual focus only lens.
+If you don’t have pilot eyes, consider also renting a camera with Live View to help ensure that your shot is sharp or use Focus Assist.

 - Warning: This lens is NOT weather sealed.